Support from FASE's Education Technology Office

 1. Use an imaginary grid.
 In your mind, place an imaginary grid over your shot (i.e., what your camera is capturing).

 2. Align your eyes on the grid.
-Adjust the positions of your camera and/or self so that your eyes appear on the 2nd horizontal line above the centre point of the grid.
+Adjust the positions of your camera and/or self so that your eyes appear on the 2nd horizontal line above the center point of the grid.

 If you're finding that it's difficult to properly frame yourself using the built-in camera on your device, you may want to consider purchasing an external camera.
 Along with providing you with a better video quality, using an external camera will also allow you to position it in an ideal position without having to worry about repositioning your computer (i.e., with a built-in camera).
 You can find some camera suggestions (and camera mounting gear) via Select your hardware for self-screen recording.